ryanfreckleton/kiloblog/README.md

 ========
 A blog engine written in 1024 bytes of minified, gzipped python code.
 All other content needs to be one kilobyte or less per file.
 HTML in total needs to be one kilobyte or less after minification and compression.
+Libraries don't count if they're on PyPI.

 So this basically means: